 The online application allows for up to two payable-on-death beneficiaries.
 Once the account is opened, it is possible to send a request to add additional beneficiaries.
 While accounts cannot be opened in the name of a trust, trusts can be named as a beneficiary.

 FYI – don't be surprised if you click on a BankPurely online application link and see,

 division of Flushing Bank for your financial needs.

 BankPurely's online application is "powered by iGObanking technology," but the products offered are specific to BankPurely.

 BankPurely is the newest online division of Flushing Bank.
 BankPurely, along with iGObanking, is insured through Flushing Bank’s FDIC Certificate and shares Flushing Bank’s financial history.
-These are not three separately FDIC-insured banks: Deposits at all three will be counted together for purposes of determining FDIC insurance coverage limits.
+As stated on both BankPurely’s and iGObanking’s websites.

-Flushing Bank/BankPurely/iGObanking has an overall health grade of “A” at DepositAccounts.com, with a Texas Ratio of 3.04% (excellent), based on June 30, 2018 data.
-In the past year, the Bank has increased its total non-brokered deposits by $1.04 billion, an excellent annual growth rate of 32.22%.
-Please refer to our financial overview of Flushing Bank/BankPurely/iGObanking (FDIC Certificate # 58564) for more details.
+Flushing Bank/BankPurely/iGObanking has an overall health grade of “A” at DepositAccounts.com, with a Texas Ratio of 2.46% (excellent), based on September 30, 2018 data.
+In the past year, the Bank has increased its total non-brokered deposits by $1.13 billion, an excellent annual growth rate of 34.9%.
+Please refer to our financial overview of Flushing Bank/BankPurely/ iGObanking (FDIC Certificate # 58564) for more details.

 How the Money Markets Compare

-When compared to the Money Market accounts tracked by DepositAccounts.com that are available nationwide, BankPurely’s PurelyMoneMarket and iGObanking’s iGOmoneymarket APYs currently rank first, regardless of minimum or maximum deposit requirements.
+When compared to the Money Market accounts tracked by DepositAccounts.com that are available nationwide, BankPurely’s PurelyMoneMarket and iGObanking’s iGOmoneymarket APYs currently rank third, regardless of minimum deposit requirements.

 To look for the best MMA rates, both nationwide and state specific, please refer to our Money Market Accounts rates table page.